mittalyash01/webdriverio-appium-JS/README.md

 ![Hackathon-Introduction](./docs/assets/Hackathon bg.jpg)

 # Mobile Hackathon: Introduction
 This repository is setup as a part of Mobile Test automation hackathon to demonstrate the capabilities of [WebDriverIO](https://webdriver.io/) test automation framework.
+The team has setup WebDriverIO for mobile native app test automation with libraries/tools such as- [mocha](https://mochajs.org/) framework, [Appium](https://appium.io) for mobile automation, [Allure Reporter](https://webdriver.io/docs/allure-reporter/) for robust reporting.
+We also demonstrated and compared the capabilities of integrating this framework with cloud execution environments such as- [BrowserStack](https://www.browserstack.com/), [Saucelabs](https://saucelabs.com/), [Perfecto](https://www.perfecto.io/) and [AWS Device Farm](https://aws.amazon.com/device-farm/).

 ## Table of contents
 1. [Getting Started](#Getting-started)